 Buying more shares in your home (staircasing)

 Staircasing is the term given to buying extra shares in your shared ownership property.
-All leases include provisions for portioned percentage staircasing.
+All shared ownership leases include provisions for portioned percentage staircasing.

 Some leases also include provision for additional percentage value (1%) staircasing within a prescribed time period.
 Please check your lease for details applying to your specific lease agreement.

-Where your lease includes both types of provision, these are separate processes and both types of provision should be considered when making any decision about staircasing.
+Where your lease includes both types of provision, these are separate processes and you should consider which is more suitable for your circumstances when making any decision about staircasing.

 How does additional percentage value (1%) staircasing work?